- Discuss the importance of physical development and physical activity in children’s lives.

 Know

 Our bodies go through amazing transformations when it comes to physical growth and development.
 Think about the vast physical changes that occur between infancy and young adulthood.
 Recall your own physical development as you were growing up.
 Perhaps you remember learning to ride a bicycle, playing a new sport, or completing a 5K race.
 Physical activity has numerous benefits for our overall development and growth.
 Moving the different parts of our bodies, sitting up, rolling, crawling, walking, running, jumping, holding and manipulating different items are all examples of ways in which we use our bodies to explore our environment and learn about the world.
 Increased physical activity has also shown benefits for improving our brain health, weight management, reducing disease, strengthening our bones and muscles, and improving our ability to do everyday activities.
-All of these benefits affect our ability to age well and to keep our
+All of these benefits affect our ability to age well and to keep our minds active.

 Physical activity is supported by gross motor development and fine motor development.